-A: I had the same reaction when I heard the news, I gotta tell you.
-I mean, apple juice just may be the most wholesome, benign thing that kids drink.
+Apple juice just may be the most wholesome, benign thing that kids drink, so how does it have arsenic in it?
 I have visions of commercials with children running through luscious green orchards with the bright warm sun streaming down on them, drinking what?
 You guessed it.
 Apple juice.
 I want to shudder just thinking about it.
 That, and throw out the gallons of apple juice that we have in our pantry.

 I have to admit, when Dr. Oz broke the news back in September, I was one of the skeptics.
 I thought, ol’ Mehmet must be an alarmist.
 This must be like the time he told me that cellphones can cause cancer.
 Or that eating too many sweets would make me fat.